-There is also an international school in Hilversum, the International School Hilversum which does attract some expats.
+There is an all-through international school in Hilversum, the International School Hilversum which attracts some expats as well as an international primary IPS Hilversum with iits Violenschool department, which offers additional English classes .
 Another option to bear in mind is a daily commute to school in Amsterdam.
 For the international school, there are school buses from Het Gooi which can use special lanes so they don’t get held up in rush hour traffic.

 If you are a keen sportsperson, there are sports clubs with excellent facilities in Het Gooi.
 These have differing levels of stringency with regards to membership.
 Bear in mind that waiting lists are commonm so it is worth putting your child’s name down for hockey, tennis, football etc even if when the time comes they've lost interest; at least they will then have the option.
 To join other clubs, you may need to be recommended by existing members so it is worth seeking out members via work or other contacts.
 For the best golf clubs, you may have a chance after 10 years on the waiting list.